 7 Helpful Tips To Improve Your English Listening Skill

 There are many ways to dress a chicken, and there are many ways to prepare a spaghetti dish.
 In the same manner, there are many ways we can develop our English listening skills, and this lies largely upon our consistency in practicing.
-Find out which learning exercise works for you and try to regularly use that method to hone your listening skill.
+Find out which learning exercise works for you, and regularly use that method to hone your listening skill.

 1) Write the lyrics while listening to a song.